gaba-bouliva/weather_app/README.md

 This application/site was created as a submission to a [DevChallenges](https://devchallenges.io/challenges/mM1UIenRhK808W8qmLWv) and as a submission to [TheOdinProject](https://www.theodinproject.com/lessons/node-path-javascript-weather-app).
 Both challenges had as exercise to build a weather application to complete the given user stories

-- User can see city weather as default, preferably my current location
+- User can see city weather as default, preferably user current location
 - User can search for city
-- User can see weather of today and the next 5 days
+- User can see weather of today and the next 2 to 5 days
 - User can see the date and location of the weather
 - User can see according to image for each type of weather
 - User can see the min and max degree each day